wmp43/Cornell-Blockchain/README.md

 # Cornell-Blockchain
-- Outlier Detection on blocks of POS ETH
+- Outlier Detection on blocks of POS ETH w/ jupyter notebooks + ec2
 - More Coming Soon